-ICT in the 21st Century is an essential resource to support learning and teaching, as well as playing an important role in the everyday lives of children, young people and adults.
+ICT is an essential resource to support learning and teaching, as well as playing an important role in the everyday lives of children, young people and adults.
 Consequently, we need to build in the use of these technologies in order to equip our young people with the skills to access lifelong learning and employment.